-- Eligibility: Patients must have been treated with Abraxane + gemcitabine or FOLFORINOX for 4-6 months until their tumors no longer respond to this therapy or the therapy is refused - Randomization: 100 patients will be randomized into two groups.
-50 patients will receive PharmaCyte's pancreatic cancer candidate.
-The other 50 patients will receive either capecitabine + external beam radiation therapy (EBRT) or stereotactic body radiation therapy (SBRT) alone - PharmaCyte Treatment Group: Each patient treated with PharmaCyte's therapy will receive a single implantation of 300 Cell-in-a-Box® capsules + multiple courses of lowdose ifosfamide until the patient becomes refractory or there is an unacceptable toxicity level from the treatment - Primary Endpoints: Progression-free survival measured from randomization to disease progression or death
+- Start Date: Trial is expected to start in Q3 of 2022, subject to the FDA's timely lifting of the clinical hold - Eligibility: Only patients whose tumors are locally advanced, inoperable and nonmetastatic will be eligible to be enrolled.
+Patients must have been treated with Abraxane + gemcitabine or FOLFORINOX for 4-6 months until their tumors no longer respond to this therapy - Randomization: 100 patients will be randomized into two groups.
+50 patients will receive PharmaCyte's pancreatic cancer product candidate.
+The other 50 patients will receive either capecitabine + external beam radiation therapy (EBRT) or stereotactic body radiation therapy (SBRT) alone - PharmaCyte Treatment Group: Each patient treated with PharmaCyte's therapy will receive a single implantation of 300 Cell-in-a-Box[®] capsules + multiple courses of low-dose ifosfamide until the patient becomes refractory or there is an unacceptable toxicity level from the treatment - Primary Endpoints: Progression-free survival measured from randomization to disease progression or death

-Trial Design (cont'd)
+Clinical Trial Design (cont'd)